 Drupal will upload an archive in .tar.gz format, this archive can be opened using the free 7zip program:

 If you unzip the archive configuration file, you will see a lot of .yml files with Drupal settings.
-In Drupal 8, all settings are now stored in .yml format.
+In Drupal 8 and above all settings are now stored in .yml format.
 More on yml formats I will write an article later.

 hen you change something in the admin panel, move the block, add a menu, turn on the module, it will all be transferred to the configuration file during unloading.

 Try to remove the block in blocks and load the configuration file back through the Import tab.
 After that, you will be redirected to the Synchronize page, where you will see changes in the downloaded file: